mkamadeus/final-report/README.md

 - My final project report made in LaTEX.
 - ChkTEX workflow to lint the LaTEX report.
 - Workflow to build the report and upload it to Google Drive.
+- Workflow to build the report and deploy it into a Vercel webpage.

+## Where can I see the report?

+Check it out here: https://report.mkamadeus.dev

 ## Setup